 - Non-compliance with Aveda Institute rules and regulations.

 - o Conduct that reflects unfavorably upon Aveda Institute or its students.

 - Creating a safety hazard to other students.

 - Unsatisfactory academic progress.

 - Excessive absences or tardiness.

 - Failure to pay fees when due.

-- o Cheating.
+- Cheating.

-- o Falsifying records.
+- Falsifying records.

 - Breach of enrollment agreement.

-- o Disobedient or disrespectful behavior to faculty or other students.
+- \circ $\;$ Disobedient or disrespectful behavior to faculty or other students.

 - Unprofessional conduct.

-- o Entering the Institute while under the influence or effects of alcohol, drugs, or narcotics of any kind.
+- Entering the Institute while under the influence or effects of alcohol, drugs, or narcotics of any kind.

 - Carrying a concealed or potentially dangerous weapon.

-- Sexual harassment.
+- o Sexual harassment.

 - Harassment of any kind including intimidation and discrimination.